Payout API

 Make sure to check out Quick Start learn more about Test and Live Modes, as well as API keys and how to use them.

 For a successful payout, you need to input the destination bank of the transaction in the bank field.
-This means you need to get details of the direct bank for that beneficiary (eg., Access Bank, or Wema Bank).
+This means you need to get details of the direct bank for that beneficiary (e.g, Access Bank, ABSA or Wema Bank, etc).

 In this example, you'll find the different bank types that allow transfers in the currencies that we support.

-Request for a list of all available bank codes for transfers in Nigeria.
+Request for a list of all available bank codes for transfers in Nigeria, Kenya and South Africa.

 {{baseurl}}/merchant/api/v1/misc/banks?countryCode=NG